 EOU offers courses in three delivery modes – On campus, online, and onsite.
-For purposes of this orientation, we are focused on online delivery.
-For online courses, you are required to have access to an Internet-connected computer and a web browser, such as Internet Explorer, Netscape, or Mozilla.
+For online courses, students are required to have access to an Internet-connected computer and a web browser, such as Internet Explorer, Netscape, or Mozilla.
 Please read the Acceptable Use Policy for EOU’s Information Technology department.

-EOU online and onsite courses rely heavily upon the use of e-mail for communication with your instructors.
-This requires the use of your EOU e-mail account.
-Once you are an admitted student and have registered for classes for the first time, you will be issued an EOU email account.
+EOU online and onsite courses rely heavily upon the use of email for communication with your instructors.
+This requires the use of your EOU email account.
+Once you are an admitted student, you will be issued an EOU email account.

 A combination of the these tools will be used for communication with your online instructors.